The Long Haired Rottweiler: Dog Hairdressing (Detailed Care)

 What defines a potentially dangerous dog according to the law is the simple fact of having specific morphological characteristics.
-However, an image does not define a character, and the behavior of any animal is much more based on the education given to it and the way it is treated than on its genetics or anatomy.
+However, an image does not define a character, and the behavior of any animal is much more based on the education given to him and the way he is treated than on his genetics or anatomy.

-Although the Rottweiler is considered a dangerous breed because it has these characteristics and because it is a strong and powerful dog, the reality is that its temperament will be shaped over the years, through education, limits, and affection. that the owner puts in the rottweiler puppy, until his adulthood.
+Although the Rottweiler is considered a dangerous breed because he has these characteristics and because he is a strong dog, the reality is that his temperament will be shaped over the years through education, limits, and affection that the guardian puts in the Rottweiler puppy until his adulthood.

 Main diseases of the rottweiler

-The Rottweiler is a fairly healthy dog in general terms, and even more so considering its size and characteristics.
+The Rottweiler is generally a fairly healthy dog, and even more so considering his size and characteristics.
 One of the most common conditions in the breed is dysplasia, both of the elbow and hip, which should pass a veterinary check-up in any specimen intended for breeding to rule it out in successive generations.

 This breed is more prone to parvovirus disease than other breeds for unknown reasons.
 However, this can be avoided relatively easily by following the proper vaccination schedule.
-Even if you contract it, you can fight the disease medically, but in all cases, prevention through the necessary vaccinations is much more effective.
+Even if you contact him, you can fight the disease medically, but in all cases, prevention through the necessary vaccinations is much more effective.

-On the other hand, it is a breed with a tendency to obesity, so you must always monitor their diet and get them to do all the necessary exercise.
-Obesity should not be taken lightly, since it is associated with many other problems such as respiratory difficulties, arthritis, diabetes, heart failure, etc., which in some cases can have consequences of varying severity.
+On the other hand, he is a breed with a tendency to obesity, so you must always monitor his diet and get them to do all the necessary exercise.
+Obesity should not be taken lightly since it is associated with many other problems such as respiratory difficulties, arthritis, diabetes, heart failure, etc., which in some cases can have consequences of varying severity.

 Basic Care Of The Rottweiler